 In 1883, the idea of the stopwatch method came about thanks to Frederick Winslow Taylor, who had the idea of timing the tasks for complex projects.
 This became roots for the study and understanding of both efficiency and productivity.
-In the same token, Henry Ford in 1913, paved the way for the very first moving assembly line the cut the production time for making cars.
-Post-World War 2, the Japanese developed at a system that eliminate waste and increased product quality.
-There are many examples in history that stress the importance of operations management and highlights its significance on the success of a business.
+In the same token, Henry Ford, in 1913, paved the way for the very first moving assembly line the cut the production time for making cars.
+Post-World War 2, the Japanese developed a system that eliminates waste and increased product quality.
+There are many examples in history that stress the importance of operations management and highlight its significance on the success of a business.

 The Importance of Operations Management

 It is not an exaggeration to state the everything about business hinges on operations management.
 It has the capacity to plan, direct, and drive the manufacturing of goods and services.
-To be able to compete in a ever-changing market, operations managers have to be efficient and productive in order to maximize profits, which is the primary element that determines a business’ survival.
+To compete in an ever-changing market, operations managers have to be efficient and productive to maximize profits, which is the primary element that determines a business’ survival.
 Operations management can influence customer service, product and service quality, proper functional methodologies, competitiveness in the market, technological advancements, and profitability.
 Failure to manage company operations will lead to detrimental results that can make a business fold.

 Functions and Roles in Operations Management